Please tell us what you think about the Falmouth Station by taking a short survey. Click here.

 The Station Grill - Opens

-The Station Grill, at the Falmouth Station opened over Labor Day weekend.
+The Station Grill, at the Falmouth Station opened over Memorial Day weekend.
 Chef Chef John Marcellino is operating the Station Grill, and is currently offering a food and drink service from mid-morning thru 5pm., though he expects to provide a breakfast service in the near future.
 Some of the wonderful food items he is providing is lobster rolls, pulled pork, a variety of sandwiches, salads and Giffords ice cream!
 Please stop by and say hello to him when you are passing by on the Shining Sea Bikeway, or when using the Peter Pan bus on your travels.

 Falmouth Station Restoration

 In 2015, the Falmouth EDIC entered into a long term ground lease with Mass DOT to acquire and renovate the historic Falmouth Station located at 59 Depot Avenue.
 In conjunction with the lease, Mass DOT provided the Falmouth EDIC with a $1.4 million grant to renovate the Station.
 With the help of its members, local representatives, local business leaders and Mass DOT, the project is under construction and scheduled to be completed in the Spring of 2017.

 Falmouth Railroad Station was placed in service when the Old Colony Railroad inaugurated service on the Woods Hole Branch.

 The original Falmouth Railroad Station was sold to the Swift family, who moved the wood depot across the tracks.
 In its place, the New Haven Railroad built a replacement brick depot which stands to this day.

 Rail service ended and the former Falmouth Railroad Station was renamed as the Falmouth Station.
 Since then, it has been used as a bus depot by the Cape Cod Regional Transit Authority and Peter Pan Bus Lines.